-The deputy head or head teacher will be present on the door every morning and will be happy to take messages that need to be passed on to the class teacher.
+A member of staff will be present on the door every morning.
+They are usually accompanied by the head teacher or deputy head teacher who will be happy to take messages that need to be passed on to the class teacher.
 It is helpful that any important information or messages are passed on in written note form.

-When the children come into the classroom they are expected to change their home reading book by themselves, put away their things and choose their lunch on the class computer.
-They will then be ready to start the school day.
+When the children come into the classroom they are expected to change their home reading book, put away their things and choose their lunch on the class computer.
+They will then start the school day.